Officers killed in the line of duty in 2018

 Officer Ryan Morton

-Clinton Police Officer Ryan Morton was fatally shot as he and other officers responded to a 911 call at a home in Missouri.
+Clinton, Mo., police Officer Ryan Morton was fatally shot and two other officers were injured as they responded to a 911 call at a home in Missouri.

-The unidentified shooter opened fire from inside the house when the officers tried to apprehend the individual.
-The suspect was killed, and two other officers injured.
+The alleged shooter, later identified as James Waters, opened fire from inside the house when officers tried to apprehend the individual.
+The suspect was found dead inside the home.

+Since news of Morton’s death broke, authorities announced that Morton and the other officers were sent to the wrong house — about 15 miles away from where they were supposed to be.

+“The 911 call that came in was somehow attached to that [Clinton] address,” Missouri Highway Patrol Sgt.
+Bill Lowe said, according to the Kansas City Star.

 “It’s a small department.
-It’s small enough that you know each individual officer and the community knows each individual officer, and it’s hard to put into words when you’re talking about an agency of this size, a community of this size where something tragic like this happened just seven months ago,” Sgt.
-Bill Lowe said.
+It’s small enough that you know each individual officer and the community knows each individual officer, and it’s hard to put into words when you’re talking about an agency of this size, a community of this size where something tragic like this happened just seven months ago,” he said.

-Morton, 30, reportedly returned to the police force after fellow officer Gary Michael was fatally shot at a traffic stop last year.
+Morton, a 30-year-old Army veteran, was with the Clinton Police Department from February 2015 through January 2017, the St. Louis Post-Dispatch reports.
+He decided to return to the force after fellow officer Gary Michael was fatally shot at a traffic stop in August 2017.

 Officer Rodney Smith